PyCQA/doc8/README.rst

     Check documentation for simple style requirements.

     What is checked:
-        - invalid rst format - D000
+        - invalid RST format - D000
         - lines should not be longer than 79 characters - D001
           - RST exception: line with no whitespace except in the beginning
           - RST exception: lines with http or https urls